rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

 Figure 1a is data that was captured from an RPi 2 test unit over 24 hours to the file `/var/local/pps-jitter-distrib` by setting `jitter-distrib=enable` in `/etc/pps-client.conf` and is typical data that is easily generated on any RPi 2.

 Figure 1a shows a delay peak at zero (relative to `sysDelay`) followed by infrequent sporadic interrupt delays in the log plot.
 These delays are caused by other processes running in the Linux kernel.
 Even though pps-client is a real-time process, the PPS interrupt does not always receive an immediate response.
-The situation is much better on the 4.0 kernel than on previous kernels.
-On real-time configured 3.0 kernels `sysDelay` was on the order of 25 usecs.
-On the stock 4.0 kernel `sysDelay` has shrunk to about 9 usecs on Raspberry Pi 2.
+The situation is much better on the Linux 4 kernel than on previous kernels.
+On real-time configured Linux 3 kernels `sysDelay` was on the order of 25 μsecs.
+On the stock Linux 4 kernel `sysDelay` has shrunk to about 9 μsecs on Raspberry Pi 2.
 But delays caused by other running processes continue to be a problem.
 Clearly, the pps-client controller can [synchronize the time precisely](InterruptTimerDistrib.png).
 Evidently, the most significant impediment to precisely timing external events is sporadic Linux kernel interrupt latency.

 The random noise component at zero in Figure 1a is a combination of randomness in the response time of the system to the PPS interrupt and flicker noise in the clock oscillator.
 These random components can be evaluated by comparing the jitter distribution in Figure 1a to the test interrupt delay distribution collected over the same 24 hour period.